jojozhuang/jojozhuang.github.io/_posts/2016-02-15-install-and-use-git.md

 ```

 ## 4.3 Check on GitHub
-There is a file named 'hello.txt' in repository 'github-test'.
+File 'hello.txt' is added into repository 'github-test'.
 ![MIME Type](/public/pics/2016-02-15/pushed.png)
 Click on the file, check the content of it.
 ![MIME Type](/public/pics/2016-02-15/content.png)

 ## 5. Pull Files From GitHub
+Below commands show how to pull the files from GitHub repository 'github-test' to local Mac.
 ```sh
 Johnny@Johnny-Mac:~$ cd PullTest/
 Johnny@Johnny-Mac:~$ ls